kevinswan102/TicTacToe-App/README.md

 # TicTacToe-App
-A simple TicTacToe App created in Android Studio.
+A simple TicTacToe App created in Android Studio with Java.

 ![](TicTacToeApp.PNG)